It's not just litter: Plastic fuels climate change

 2. Production, usage, disposal: all add greenhouse gases

 Each stage in the "plastic life-cycle" produces greenhouse gas emissions, the researchers found.
-This includes: The extraction and transportation of fossil fuels used to formulate plastic, its refinement and manufacture, the managment of plastic waste and its disposal.
+This includes: the extraction and transportation of fossil fuels used to formulate plastic, its refinement and manufacture, the management of plastic waste and its disposal.

 In 2019 alone, researchers estimate that the production and incineration of plastic will contribute more than 850 million tons of greenhouse gases to the atmosphere.
 Incineration is particularly harmful, and is the number one driver of emissions from plastic waste management.